Food Labelling, Claims & Marketing

 How We Work

-Labelling review is high-volume work us.
+Labelling review is high-volume work for us.
 We review labels for companies ranging from single-product startups to multinationals with hundreds of SKUs entering Canada.
 The process is consistent: review against the applicable requirements, flag what needs to change, explain why, provide the corrected language.
 We work with designers and packaging teams to make sure the regulatory requirements are met without compromising the commercial design.

 Contact us at info@gsjameson.com or +1 (647) 638-3994.